hdShang/arxiv-daily/docs/cs-CL/2025-05-06/papers/250503293v1-ψ-arena-interactive-assessment-and-optimization-of-llm-based-psychol.md

 ---
 layout: default
-title: Ψ-Arena: Interactive Assessment and Optimization of LLM-based Psychological Counselors with Tripartite Feedback
+title: "Ψ-Arena: Interactive Assessment and Optimization of LLM-based Psychological Counselors with Tripartite Feedback"
 ---

 # Ψ-Arena: Interactive Assessment and Optimization of LLM-based Psychological Counselors with Tripartite Feedback